seraphgrid/TENKA_OVERKILL/README.md

 U: MICROSOFT EDGE.

-SG: broken website but i have shit to do button. can change it or just obliterate it, honestly.
+SG: broken website but i have shit to do button.
+C-m w. you can change it or just obliterate it, honestly.

 CLOSE_CHAT signal processed...